Suravell/Suravell/README.md

-👋 Hello, I'm Surafel Dagne!
+##👋 Hello, I'm Surafel Dagne!
+##Thank you for visiting.
+Allow me to share a little about myself...
 🔍 Data Enthusiast | Data Engineer | Lifelong Learner

 🏗️ Dedicated and adaptable professional with a Bachelor’s Degree in Architecture and a passion for data engineering.